-Here is a cash flow forecast template we’ve created to help ease the workload of setting up your forecasting spreadsheet.
+Brixx has created a free Cash Flow Forecast Template for Excel and Google Sheets to help ease the workload of setting up your cash flow forecasting spreadsheet.

 Cash flow is the lifeblood of any business.
-Which means cash flow forecasts are a great tool!
+This means cash flow forecasts are a great tool to help your company:

 - Predict cash movements